 16.1.
 Termination by PQPC: PQPC may terminate this Agreement by providing notice to EPOS as set forth herein immediately upon the occurrence of any of the following events:

-(a) Involuntary Bankruptcy Proceedings: A receiver, custodian, liquidator or trustee of EPOS, or of all or any of the property of EPOS, is appointed by court order and such order is consented to by EPOS or remains in effect for more than sixty (60) days after the commencement of such action; or an order for relief under any state or federal bankruptcy law is entered with respect of EPOS or EPOS is adjudicated a bankrupt or insolvent; or any of the property of EPOS is sequestered by court order and such order is consented to by EPOS or remains in effect for more than sixty (60) days after the commencement of such action; or a petition is filed against EPOS under any bankruptcy, reorganization, arrangement, insolvency, readjustment of debt, dissolution or liquidation law of any jurisdiction; whether now or hereafter in effect, and is not dismissed within sixty (60) days after such filing.
+(a) Involuntary Bankruptcy Proceedings: A receiver, custodian, liquidator or trustee of EPOS, or of all or any of the property of EPOS, is appointed by court order and such order is consented to by EPOS or remains in effect for more than sixty (60) days after the commencement of such action; or an order for relief under any state or federal bankruptcy law is entered with respect of EPOS or EPOS is adjudicated a bankrupt or insolvent; or a petition is filed against EPOS under any bankruptcy, reorganization, arrangement, insolvency, readjustment of debt, dissolution or liquidation law of any jurisdiction; whether now or hereafter in effect, and is not dismissed within sixty (60) days after such filing.

 (b) Voluntary Petitions: EPOS files a petition in voluntary bankruptcy or seeking relief under any provision of any bankruptcy, reorganization, arrangement, insolvency, readjustment of debt, dissolution or liquidation law of any jurisdiction, whether now or hereafter in effect, or consents to the filing of or any order to relief under any petition against it under any such law.